Mathews-Tom/CogniBench/overview.md

 * **IDEAL RESPONSE:** The expert-provided, step-by-step correct solution methodology.
 * **FINAL_ANSWER:** The ground-truth final answer to the prompt, extracted from human annotations during ingestion.
 * **CogniBench:** The system being designed; it leverages a powerful LLM (the "Judge LLM") to perform the evaluation.
-* **L1 Rubric Parameters:** Problem Understanding, Assumptions, Logical Implications, Results/Formulae, Rigor and Completeness.
+* **L1 Rubric Parameters:** Problem Understanding, Assumptions, Logical Implications, Results Formulae, Rigor and Completeness.
 * **L2 Subcomponents:** Granular criteria under each L1 parameter.
 * **Binary Evaluation (Yes/No):** Each L1 parameter (and potentially L2 subcomponent) is scored as either fully meeting the criteria (Yes) or having a flaw (No).
 * **Justification:** The judge must provide reasoning for each Yes/No decision, referencing specific parts of the `MODEL RESPONSE` and `IDEAL RESPONSE`.